metanyx/metanyx/README.md

 * Alfa AWUS036NH USB WiFi
 * Edimax EW-7811Un

-There is also a list of [officially tested BeaglebOne Black WiFi devices](http://elinux.org/Beagleboard:BeagleBoneBlack#WIFI_Adapters), any of which I would presume to work if listed to work with Debian.
+There is also a list of [officially tested BeagleBone Black WiFi devices](http://elinux.org/Beagleboard:BeagleBoneBlack#WIFI_Adapters), any of which I would presume to work if listed to work with Debian.

 Known Issues
 ------------